withfig/plugins/README.md

 #### Do Plugins work on Windows or Linux?

-Currently, Plugins is only available on MacOS, there is a beta for Linux coming soon.
+Currently, Plugins is only available on macOS, there is a beta for Linux coming soon.

 #### How can I download Fig?